-The Board should have a mix of executive and non-executive members, including independent directors.
+The Board should have a mix of executive and non-executive members, including independent directors with different skills, competence and knowledge to avoid groupthink and ensure that optimal decision-making is achieved.
 As much as practicable, the roles of the Chairman of the Board and President/Chief Executive Officer should be separate from each other to foster an appropriate balance of power, increased accountability, and better capacity for independent decision-making by the Board.
+Likewise, to the extent practicable, the composition of the Board should also be diverse in terms of age, gender, ethnicity, and culture.